 Now you’ve got two decks, the next thing to do is shuffle your cards and play.
 The MTG starter set contains a booklet with all the information you need to get going, but you can also find the basic rules online.

 When you’re learning how to play MTG, the main thing to keep in mind is that it’s much easier than it looks.
 Honest!
 Magic: The Gathering has a lot of rules, and a lot of jargon, but only a tiny portion of the whole will be relevant to any given game.
 Just skim the starting rules, and it’ll be a doddle to muddle through your first match.
+All you really need to know are the MTG card types, how the different MTG phases work, and a few more basics, and then you’re off.

-In a game of MTG, both players will take it in turns to play mystical spells and attack each other’s life total with an ever-growing army of fearsome creatures.
+In a game of Magic, both players will take it in turns to play mystical spells and attack each other’s life total with an ever-growing army of fearsome creatures.
 Over the course of a game, you’ll both get access to more mana, which will allow you to play even bigger and better cards.

 When one player attacks with their creatures, the other has the chance to block.
 As well as creatures, there are all sorts of cards that let you pull off tricks and traps.
 You can zap your opponent’s troops with bolts of lightning or grow a weedy squirrel to an enormous beast just as combat begins.
 You’ll keep at it like this – one player strikes, the other parries and ripostes – until eventually one of you is able to get an edge and reduce the other to zero life.